A Curated Kitchen Remodel (& More!)

 - Built in 2007

 Working within the kitchen’s original footprint, Meadowlark’s creative solution involved minimizing the archway into the breakfast nook providing additional space along the back wall for appliances.
-Removing the adjacent arched entryway from the main hallway and creating an opening near the raised bar seating area, provides an ideal surface area for food prep and becomes a statement wall with open shelving and soft brass sconces.
+Removing the adjacent arched entryway from the main hallway and creating an opening near the raised bar seating area provided an ideal surface area for food prep and becomes a statement wall with open shelving and soft brass sconces.

 Opposite, a striking hood matches the island color (Benjamin Moore's Ocean Floor 1630) above the 48” Wolf range top and is within easy reach of the paneled Sub-Zero fridge and opposite the island with two built-in and paneled dishwashers.
 Mont Surfaces Quartz in polished “Fantastico” not only tops the island and other countertops but runs straight up the backsplash making a remarkable statement.